j0ly/FirstProject/REPORT.md

 This project is done with PHP in a LAMP environment.<br> See https://github.com/j0ly/firstproject/blob/master/README.md for installation instructions.

-There are many problems with this code, but I will only mention the most relevant problems and the most important fixes (as I see them) for each OWASP vulnerability, without going into details.
-Had to draw a line somewhere, otherwise I could have ended up spending so much time with this (and the assignment didn’t say how specific we needed to be about the fixes).
+There are also other problems with this code, besides these which I have mentioned and provided a fix for here below.
+And I'm sure there are better ways to fix these problems.
+But the problems I mention do get fixed, as far as I can tell.
+And I guess that's all that was required?

 The OWASP vulnerabilities: